 Made in India ventilators help in breathing without intubation, says Health Ministry

-New Delhi July 01: The Union Health Ministry on Wednesday said that 'Made in India' ventilators supplied to the states and UTs comply with specified requirements and have Bilevel Positive Airway Pressure (BiPAP) mode.
+New Delhi, July 01: The Union Health Ministry on Wednesday said that 'Made in India' ventilators supplied to the states and UTs comply with specified requirements and have Bilevel Positive Airway Pressure (BiPAP) mode.

 "Cost effective, Made in India ventilator models BEL and AgVa supplied to the States and UTs have BiPAP mode and other such modes as have been prescribed in the technical specifications," the ministry said in a statement.